theIbraDev/git-worktree.nvim/README.md

 There is some assumed workflow within this plugin, but pull requests are welcomed to fix that).

+Don't use this if you don't use --bare repos.
+Telescope is much more suited for changing and creating branches on normal repos.

 <!-- mdformat-toc start --slug=github --maxlevel=6 --minlevel=1 -->

 - [git-worktree.nvim](#git-worktreenvim)